Argentina Flights: Budget Tips & Tricks

 Like most budget airlines, Flybondi is cheap, but not that great.
 Jetsmart gets even more complaints.

-Whether more low-cost airlines will brave enough to reenter Argentina’s domestic market remains to be seen.
+Whether more low-cost airlines will be brave enough to reenter Argentina’s domestic market remains to be seen.

 Laws such as that requiring the airlines to hire only Argentine pilots, union demands and inflation were already a challenge to the successful establishment of an Argentine budget airline industry.